sbrouet/userapi/README.md

 ##  Design choices and limitations
 Here is an explanation of some design choices.

-# TODO spring boot (easy, well adapted to standalone applications), spring cloud (many Kafka etc)
+* Libraries
+  * Spring Boot : well adapted to standalone applications and good support for REST / RESTFul applications
+  * Spring Cloud framework which is compatible with many systems : Apache Kafka, Amazon Kinesis, Google PusbSub and others
 * In memory H2 database
   * Data is persisted into an in memory database, which is launched when the application starts and is shutdown when application stops.
 All data is lost at shutdown.
   * This allows running the application without having to rely on an external database and still having all the JPA / Hibernate persistence layers working as on any database, which is **suitable for a demo usage only**
   * Note : **an actual external database can be used*** simply by changing the configuration in the ```src/main/resources/application.properties``` file (see the ```spring.datasource.*``` properties)

 * Logging to console only
   * This choice was done purposely with containerization in mind.
 Containers orchestrators such as Kubernetes are better suited for streaming logs from the application standard output